1. Home

 A few of the features on the King Cobra SZ fairway woods:

-• Rhombus Face Technology: A rhombus-shaped center and thinner perimeter increases response across the entire clubface to promote maximum ball speed.
+• Rhombus Face Technology: A rhombus-shaped center and thinner perimeter increase response across the entire clubface to promote maximum ball speed.

 • Dual Weighting System: Placed low in the back of the club head helps create a deeper center of gravity.
 A deeper center of gravity is key to a more efficient transfer of energy, which helps produce a longer, high ball flight.